Tochukz/Angular/Pro-Angular6/README.md

 __Adopting the Data Store Data Format__
 Decide how the client needs to represent data, and then ensure you use the format within the data store - and if the data store can't support that format natively, then it is the job of the server to perform the translation.

+### Chapter 4: An HTML and CSS Primer
+Skipped...

+### Chapter 5: JavaScript and TypeScript: Part 1
+Skipped...

 ### Chapter 6: JavaScript and TypeScript: Part 2
 ```
 let value: number = (<number>temp).toPrecision ? <number>temp : parseFloat(<string>temp);